 Pre-reading Skill 5: Phonological awareness

 This involves being able to recognize that words are made by small sounds and playing with those sounds.
+Reading aloud is crucial at this stage.

 Methods to Encourage Phonological Awareness